College Area Community Garden

-Create a community garden/urban farm with an attractive network of plots and informal meeting areas to foster a greater sense of community among local area residents, K-12 students, and all SDSU affiliates.
-Invite residents within the College Area Community Council’s boundaries and SDSU affiliates to become sustaining members by contributing a minimum of $50.00 annually.
-Create over 100 garden plots of varying sizes and lease them at a modest monthly rate of 25 cents per square foot, payable on a yearly basis.
+We created a community garden/urban farm with an attractive network of plots and informal meeting areas to foster a greater sense of community among local area residents, K-12 students, and all SDSU affiliates.
+Residents within the College Area Community Council’s boundaries and SDSU affiliates are all invited to become gardeners and/or volunteers.
+We created over 100 garden plots of varying sizes and lease them at a modest monthly rate of 25 cents per square foot, payable on a yearly basis.
 We teach and follow organic farming practices to improve garden health.
-Hold workshops about organic gardening and sustainability issues.
-Compost to reduce waste and enrich the soil.
-Use water-wise irrigation.
-Create rainwater collection areas, greywater reuse systems and install solar energy systems where feasible.
+We hold workshops about organic gardening and sustainability issues.
+Composting is done onsite to reduce waste and enrich the soil.
+We use water-wise irrigation.
+We are catching and storing rainwater and have a working solar energy system.

 Remember the taste of a perfectly ripe and luscious tomato, crisp carrot or sweet and tender corn on the cob?
 Sadly, in today’s agri-business world, we are routinely denied this pleasure in the name of convenience and profits for corporate owners.
 Enter the nationwide community gardens movement.
 Private, non-profit and other community garden groups are springing up with one main goal: grow and consume quality food in their own neighborhoods.